Phone: 0151 243 6000

 - Sir Thomas More Bursary, Lincoln’s Inn

-Before commencing his pupillage, Charles spent time as a college tutor/lecturer at the University of Cambridge (St. John’s College) and as a Researcher at the University of Oxford.
-While at Oxford, Charles looked into the theoretical structure of tort law and its position within the law of obligations; in addition, Charles was part of an empirical study of contributory negligence in the 21st Century.
+Prior to joining chambers, Charles worked as a college tutor/lecturer at the University of Cambridge (St. John’s College), focusing on tort law and the law of obligations, and as a Researcher at the University of Oxford.
+While at Oxford, he looked into the theoretical structure of tort law and its position within the law of obligations; in addition to this he was part of an empirical study of contributory negligence in the 21st Century.

 Charles practises in all aspects of personal injury and has experience in a broad range of areas including road traffic accidents, accidents at work and occupier’s liability.
 He undertakes advocacy at all stages from interim hearings to appeal.
 He has a busy paper practice and is regularly instructed to prepare advices (both as to liability and quantum), particulars of claim and schedules of loss.

 Rubner v Sajjad (Manchester County Court before HHJ Main QC): Charles successfully represented the Claimant on an appeal against a strikeout in which it was argued that the court acted ultra vires in removing the case from the portal due to the retrospective nature of the decision in Philips v Willis.Book BarristerBack to top

 Company and Commercial